Growing up on Anna Maria Island I considered God to be irrelevant and organized religion a waste of time.

 (1 Timothy 3:1-7)

-You are invited to call a pastor any time about any needs you may have.
+You are invited to call an elder any time about any needs you may have.
 We would count it an honor to serve you.
+Contact an elder.

 All of our leaders, including the elders, are first and foremost servants who want to serve you.
 Our church is structured as an upside down pyramid and our pastors are at the bottom of the pile just below the deacons.
 By the way, if you join our church you start at the top of the pile.

 Here’s how we serve